 The Company Law Board by an Order dated January 7 2016 has permitted the Company tohave the Financial Year to end on 31st December of each year.

 Operating & Financial Performance Internal Control

-All fourfactories had been working efficiently during the year.
-Safety measures andprocesses have been installed and improved upon at all plants and work sites.
+All four factories had been working efficiently year.
+Energy efficient installationshave been made at these factories.
+Safety measures and processes have been installed andimproved upon at all plants and work sites.

 The Company is primarily a manufacturer and trader of refractory and is managedorganizationally as a single unit.
 Accordingly the Company is a single business segmentcompany.
 Geographical (secondary) segment has been identified as domestic sales andexports.
 Details of segment reporting are available in the Annual Accounts.

 Industry Structure & Developments Opportunities & Threats Outlook Risks& Concerns